ganavijayaram/itemcatalog/README.md

    $ ssh-keygen
    ```

 When it asks to enter a passphrase, you may either leave it empty or enter some passphrase.
-A passphrase adds an additional layer of security to prevent unauthorized users from logging in.

 You now have a public and private key that you can use to authenticate.
 The public key is called `udacity_project.pub` and the corresponding private key is called `udacity_project`.
 The key pair is stored inside the `~/.ssh/` directory.